Mampi-Das/ECG_Heart_Monitoring_System/README.md

 B.Tech in Electrical Engineering
 National Institute of Technology Agartala

-This repository has been created to document and showcase the implementation of an ECG Heart Monitoring System using Arduino Uno and the AD8232 ECG sensor module.
 The project was developed as part of academic coursework and has been organized and presented here for learning, documentation, and portfolio purposes.